mickfuzz/phd4/_posts/2021-06-14-concrete-frameworks.md

 #### Iterative Design Approaches

 Iterative design involves coming back to reflect on the outcomes of creative goals and revising them based on results.

-A full review is beyond what we have time for here but in simple terms the process involves; goal setting, creating quick prototypes, user testing and evaluation, revision and reflection.
+In simple terms the process involves; goal setting, creating quick prototypes, user testing and evaluation, revision and reflection.

 Like reflective cycles the process is iterative in that testing and revision of the  prototype design can be repeated until the result is suitable.